Is there a way for me to present my research if I am unable to attend Fall Meeting?

 Yes!
 Our Virtual Poster Showcase (VPS) allows students to present their research right from campus.
 There’s no need for travel—in four easy steps, you can present your research and participate in the Virtual Poster Showcase.

 Undergraduate students (pursuing a bachelor’s, bachelor’s honors, or associate’s degree) may participate in both the Fall and Spring Showcases, and the Fall Showcase is open to graduate students (pursuing a master’s or Ph.D.).
-Beginning in Spring 2017, select high school students will also be participating.
+Select high school students are also able to participate.

 No. AGU membership is not required.
 You do not need to belong to any professional organization to participate in the Virtual Poster Showcase.